redhat-openstack/website/source/uncategorized/trystackfaq.html.md

 3. Neutron Floating IPs and router gateways are released once no longer associated with an instance.
 We only have a /24 IP block for all our servers, service IPs and floating IPs, These get used fast with everyone needing atleast 2 (one for your router and a floating IP)

-4. Cinder Volumes are deleted after 24 hours
+4. Cinder Volumes are deleted after 48 hours
 Limited storage capacity for for our 10000+ users

+5. Can a sample keystonerc file be provided? <http://fedoraproject.org/wiki/QA:Testcase_setup_OpenStack_Keystone>

 ## What's the root password to the instances?